-In a difficult market with low unemployment rates, candidate and skills shortages and fierce competition, it's fair to say any competitive advantage you can give your organisation in the hunt for and retention of talent is key to your continuing success.
+In any market, it's fair to say any competitive advantage you can give your organisation in the hunt for and retention of talent is key to your continuing success.

 The statistics on company reputation speak for themselves.
 Stats show that 87% of candidates accept offers specifically because of cultural fit, while 80% will willingly leave an employer who doesn't offer the right business environment.